Gurktal Alps: Subdivisions

-The Gurktal Alps are, along with the Lavanttal Alps to the east, are occasionally classified as part of the Noric Alps.
-However, it is not geologically justified.
+The Gurktal Alps are, along with the Lavanttal Alps to the east, sometimes classified as part of the Noric Alps.
+However, this term is not geologically justified.

 Peaks

 The highest peaks are located within the Nock Mountains (Nockberge, from Nock meaning "rounded hilltop", cf. Nockerl) subgroup west of Flattnitz Pass, including Mt.
-Eisenhut, 2441 m, in Styria.
-The Nationalpark Nockberge along the scenic Nockalm Road in Carinthia since 1987 is a protected landscape area (IUCN V).
-The Nock Mountains also stretch down to major Carinthian lakes like Millstätter See and Ossiacher See.
+Eisenhut, 2441 m, in the province of Styria.
+The Nationalpark Nockberge located along the scenic Nockalm Road in Carinthia has been a protected landscape area (IUCN V) since 1987.
+The Nock Mountains also stretch down to major Carinthian lakes such as the Millstätter See and Ossiacher See.